 Incorporating UTMA Accounts into Your Estate Plan

-An UTMA account can be created in your will by naming the beneficiary and custodian.
-Specific wording is needed in order to make sure your wishes are clear.
+A UTMA account can be created in your will by naming the beneficiary and custodian.
+The specific wording is needed in order to make sure your wishes are clear.

 These accounts may also be established by the executor of a will or trustee of a trust, but only if the amount is below $10,000.
 Beyond that amount, the account must be approved by the court.
 This means careful planning is recommended to make sure your estate is disbursed without undue risk of probate.

 In addition to UTMA accounts, money may be left to minors through trusts or with a 529 plan.
 The latter option is strictly a college savings account, and it remains tax-free as long as the amounts within it are used for designated college purposes (tuition, supplies, books, room, and board, etc.).